phenotypic.abc_.GridObjectRefiner#

 Implementing a Custom GridObjectRefiner

-Subclass GridObjectRefiner and implement _operate():
+Subclass GridObjectRefiner and implement _operate().
+Use this template:

 from phenotypic.abc_ import GridObjectRefiner